 Chaste tree berries are often used as a female tonic.
 They benefit both the body and the mind through their balancing and normalizing properties, and they're often used for support during change-of-life periods.

-Chestnut Leaf, commonly known as Horse Chestnut, is a deciduous tree native to Asia.
+Chestnut Leaf is a deciduous tree native to Asia.
 Its leaves are odorless and astringent, and are traditionally prepared as a tea.

 Chia Seed - Salvia hispanica